espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Aeon Stone (Delaying).md

 * * *

-When you would die from the [[Dying]] condition (typically at dying 4), this smooth pink stone automatically activates and reduces your dying value to 1 less than would normally kill you (typically to dying 3).
+When you would die from the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying]] condition (typically at dying 4), this smooth pink stone automatically activates and reduces your dying value to 1 less than would normally kill you (typically to dying 3).
 The stone then permanently turns into a [[Aeon Stone (Consumed)]].
 You can benefit from this ability only once per day, even if you have multiple such stones.

 The resonant power allows you to cast 1st-rank _[[Heal]]_ as a divine innate spell once per day.